Health Care Services

 Current Resident Testimonials

-“This has been a great learning opportunity and an excellent model of interdisciplinary care.”
+“This has been a great learning opportunity and an excellent model of interdisciplinary care delivery.” – NP Resident

-“Overall I’m having a wide variety of experiences full of exposure to many providers and practices.
-I’m thankful I can see this specific healthcare from so many different lenses.”
+“Overall I’m having a wide variety of experiences with exposure to a variety of different providers and practice styles.
+I’m thankful I can see this specific healthcare from so many different lenses.” – NP Resident

 - Recent graduate (within 24 months) from an accredited Nurse Practitioner or Physician Assistant Program